Vetrivel26/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 RegisterNumber:
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Anto Richard.S
+Developed by: VETRIVEL S
-RegisterNumber: 212221240005
+RegisterNumber: 212221240060
 */

 import pandas as pd